Seattle might be America’s Smartest City, but when it comes to transportation, we’ve always been appallingly inept.

 Seven of the twelve propositions on the 1968 ballot were successful.
 Of the five remaining propositions, four were repackaged for a vote in 1970, but were defeated again due mainly to the local economic malaise of the Boeing Bust.
 Had they been approved, those propositions would have mandated a regional rail transit system, along with new storm water control facilities, new community centers, and new King County public health and safety facilities.

 The Forward Thrust package’s total local cost of $615.5 million apparently alarmed voters amid the deepening Boeing Bust.
-The failure of the rapid transit propositions meant that a nearly $900 million federal funding earmark that had been secured by U.S. Senator Warren G. Magnuson for regional rapid transit in King County went instead to fund Atlanta, Georgia’s MARTA transit system — Seattle’s loss, Atlanta’s gain.
+The failure of the rapid transit propositions meant that a nearly $900 million federal funding earmark that had been secured by U.S. Senator Warren G. Magnuson for regional rapid transit in King County went instead to fund Atlanta, Georgia’s MARTA (Metropolitan Atlanta Rapid Transit Authority) system — Seattle’s loss, Atlanta’s gain.

 James Ellis and other local civic leaders disbanded Forward Thrust after the 1970 ballot defeat.